 Now, open the ‘Disney+’ channel on your Roku TV again and check if this method has proved useful.
 But if this method has not proved useful, try some other solution.

-3. Changing the Google DNS IP Address on Router
+Change The Google DNS IP Address On Router

 DNS (Domain name system) is used to resolve the correct IP addresses mapped against a worded address (like google.com to 1.1.1.1).
 DNS is provided by your ISP and there are several instances where they are using an improperly configured resolver.
 In a case like this, the correct address will not be resolved and you will issue errors like the one under discussion.